 - They will be kind, respectful and honest, demonstrate inclusive attitudes and have a sense of their role in our wider society

-The children have a daily phonics lesson which is based around the Letters and Sounds programme, occasionally using cued articulation alongside to support their learning.
-Reading books sent home apply and reinforce the phonemes known to a child.
-We use a combination of reading book schemes – Phonics Bug Club, Collins Big Cat, Project X and Oxford Reading Tree.
-Staff work closely with parents throughout the year in order to support children to consolidate their phonics skills at home.
+The children have a daily phonics lesson following Essential Letters and Sounds.
+Reading books sent home apply and reinforce the child’s known phonemes (sounds).
+Children have access to ELS decodable books.
+Staff work closely with parents throughout the year in order to support the children to consolidate their phonics skills at home.

 For more information and for some helpful tips and games for home see: http://www.phonicsplay.co.uk/

 Parent/carers and children are encouraged to visit the Foundation Unit prior to making a decision about enrolment.
-We endeavour to extend a warm welcome.
+We endeavour to extend a warm welcome and give you an insight into school life here at Ecclesfield.
 Please ring the school office to arrange a date and time to come and visit us.

-To ensure that your child has a smooth start to their school life at Ecclesfield Primary, we offer an extensive transition programme including home visits, transition mornings into school and access to supportive virtual activities for you to carry out with your child over the Summer, helping to prepare your child for school.
-Our transition programme gives the class teachers and children an opportunity to get to know each other a little before they start full time school in September.
+To ensure that your child has a smooth start to their school life at Ecclesfield Primary, we offer an extensive transition programme including home visits, transition mornings into school and activities for you to carry out with your child over the Summer, helping to prepare your child for school.
+Our transition programme gives the class teachers and children an opportunity to get to know each other a little before they start school in September.

 Developing a good partnership with parents is one of our key aims in ensuring children have the best start in life.
 Whenever possible, staff will be available to answer parent questions or deal with any concerns that may arise.